At a party with friends, it might seem totally innocent to grab a cup of soda for a nice mixed drink. What if we told you that soda is killing you?

 Soda is terrible for you, and we are drinking it more than ever.
 “Compared to 30 years ago, our consumption has tripled,” says registered dietician and author Liz Pearson.

-Why You Need To Stop Drinking Soda ASAP
+Soda is Killing You.
+Why You Need to Stop Drinking it ASAP.

 1. It’s terrible for your teeth